iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 ## Framework: Oracle Complexity Model

 Intuitively, upper complexity bounds means how many sample/iteration it takes for an algorithm to reach a certain accuracy, such as $\epsilon$-optimality.
 Thus upper complexity bound are algorithm-specific.
 Lower complexity bounds characterizes how many sample/iteration it at least take for the best algorithm (within some algorithm class) to reach a certain accuracy for the worst-case function within some function class.
 Thus lower complexity bounds are usually for a class of algorithms and function class.
-Since computing gradient or generating samples requires some efforts, in optimization, we sometimes use oracle to represent these efforts.
+Since computing gradient or generating samples requires some efforts, in optimization, we often use oracle to represent these efforts.

 To formally characterize complexity, we use the classical **oracle complexity model** framework<d-cite key='nemirovskij1983problem'></d-cite>.
 Feel free to jump directly to the summary table as these are just for proper descriptions of lower bounds.